 Q: Can I use this on hardwood floors?

-A: Yes, but the hardwood must be sealed.
-This means that the hardwood was sealed with polyurethane after being installed so that the seams are covered as well.
-If you use a steam mop on pre-sealed hardwood that is laid, leaving the seams unsealed, you can damage your floor over time.
+A: Yes, but the hardwood floors must be sealed.
+This means that the hardwood floors was sealed with polyurethane after being installed so that the seams are covered as well.
+If you use a steam mop on pre-sealed hardwood floors that is laid, leaving the seams unsealed, you can damage your floor over time.

 Q: Do the pads slip off the steam mop?

 A: As long as you put them on correctly this shouldn’t be much of an issue.
 It’s best to put the front of the pad on first, then tuck it into the groove on the mop and work your way around, tucking as much of the elastic band into the groove as possible.
 Bissell doesn’t recommend this, but you can put the pads in a clothes dryer and slightly shrink them.
 They will fit more snug after 1 or 2 cycles.
 Also, floors with a rougher texture will pull on the pad more.
-Allow steam to build up which will help lubricate the pad as you mop.
+Allow steam to build up which will help lubricate the soft-touch pad as you mop.

-Q: Are the pads washable/resuable?
+Q: Are the pads washable/reusable?

 Q: How long from turning on does it take to produce steam?